-- The Indigenous Rangers Working on Country Program.
-This program draws on the traditional knowledge and skills of Indigenous rangers and is funded by NIAA.
+The Indigenous Rangers Program (formerly ‘Working on Country’) draws on the traditional knowledge and skills of Indigenous rangers and is funded by NIAA.
 It provides opportunities for Aboriginal and Torres Strait Islander people to care for country and protect and sustain the natural resources and cultural values of their country.
 It has also helped create meaningful livelihoods and developed the capacity of Indigenous organisations to manage their country.
 In early 2020 the funding for the Indigenous Rangers Program was extended.
 The NIAA interactive map shows ranger projects that are funded under this scheme and provides a short summary.

 Land and sea management opportunities within the native title process